headzoo/roastr-container/README.md

 ### Expanding Properties
-Objects stored in the container may be automatically expanded using by container get() method using dot notation.
+Objects stored in the container may be automatically expanded using the container get() method and dot notation.

 ```js
 const Container = require('roastr-container');